-The MRCGP examination is the postgraduate medical qualification that is currently required to attain a certificate of completion of training (CCT) in General Practice.
+The MRCGP examination is the postgraduate medical qualification currently required to attain a certificate of completion of training (CCT) in General Practice.

 The MRCGP examination is made up of three individual components, each of which tests different competencies: